Skip to main content

 Batch

-Batch is not selected with service_tier.
-Use the Batch API or batch job workflow instead, because batch pricing applies to deferred batch execution rather than normal synchronous requests.
+batch is a recognized tier value for batch execution, but synchronous text APIs reject service_tier: "batch" with a validation error that points to the Batch API.
+Use the Batch API or batch job workflow because batch pricing applies to deferred batch execution rather than normal synchronous requests.

 Notes